 Why this programme?

-Are you interested in cultural heritage and sustainable development?
-Then this is the Master's programme for you!
-The aim of the programme is to provide an advanced understanding of how cultural heritage and sustainable development are linked: how can we preserve, use and develop cultural heritage in a sustainable way, and how can cultural heritage be used as driver for regional development?
+The specialisation in Cultural Heritage and Sustainability within the Master's Programme in the Humanities aims to provide an advanced understanding of how cultural heritage and sustainable development are connected.
+It will help you answer questions on how we can preserve, use and develop cultural heritage in a sustainable way, and how cultural heritage can be used as a driving force for regional development.

-The courses build upon research in conservation conducted by faculty involved in the programme.
-They will give you a broad introduction to the field of cultural heritage and sustainability, as well as specialisation in the following areas:
+The courses are based on research in conservation conducted by members of the Faculty involved in the programme.
+They will give you a broad introduction to the field of cultural heritage and sustainability as well as specialist knowledge in the following areas:

 climate change and energy efficiency, and